Edit on GitHub

 Account Management

-To manage your user account, click on your user icon on the top right corner of Iterative Studio, and go to your Profile.
-This page has multiple sections which are described below.
+To open your account settings, click on your user icon on the top right corner of DVC Studio, and go to your Settings.
+You can view and update the following settings:

 One of your email addresses must be designated as primary.
-This is the address to which Iterative Studio will send all your account notification emails.
+This is the address to which DVC Studio will send all your account notification emails.

 You can change your primary email address by clicking on the Primary button next to the email address which you want to designate as primary.